Lyrafll/CLD/Labo02/002_Db_Migration.md

 Welcome to the Bitnami package for Drupal

 ******************************************************************************
-The default username and password is 'user' and 'Rgg7gCXM@.4A'.
+The default username and password is 'user' and '[PASSWORD]'.
 ******************************************************************************

 You can also use this password to access the databases and any other component the stack includes.